 As a work at home mom, you didn’t start your business so you could be crazy busy with mindless tasks.
 You didn’t start it so you could spend all day working to never make an income.

 No, I’m guessing you started a business for the same reason I did – to spend time with your kids WHILE helping to boost the household income.
 You really can do both.

 Here are my favorite ways to boost your productivity.
 They’re all strategies I implement to grow my business while homeschooling nine kids.

 Looking for even more productivity tips?
-Check out the upcoming Ultimate Productivity Bundle from Ultimate Bundles team.
+Check out the evergreen Ultimate Productivity Bundle from Ultimate Bundles team.
 I’ve been learning so much from all the productivity gurus included.

 1. Meal Plan

 Seriously.
 Meal planning is a game changer.
 I went from standing and digging through cupboards hoping to be inspired to having an annual meal plan.
 Everyone knows what to expect.
 The kids no longer ask, “What’s for dinner” and I save a ton of time.

 I know, annual meal planning doesn’t work for everyone.
 You may think it stifles your creativity.
 Or something like that.